hyperfy-io/hyperfy-docs/sdk/ref/hooks/use-world.md

 Returns an array of `Avatar` references

+### .getAudioAnalyser(sourceId)

+Returns an AudioAnalyser that targets a sourceId from `<video audioSourceId>` or `<audio sourceId>`.

+If the source doesn't exist, it will be connected when it becomes available.

+AudioAnalyser currently has a single method `.getByteFrequencyData()` which returns a `Uint8Array` of values sampled from the audio source.

 ### .chat(text, localOnly)

 Posts an event into the chat.
 If `localOnly` is `true` only the current client will see it.
 Has no effect on the server.